Car Insurance for Young Drivers: How to Get Affordable Rates Under 25

 • Never let coverage lapse.
 A gap in coverage signals risk to future insurers and raises your rates.

 • Drive a safe, modest vehicle.
 Sports cars and high-performance models inflate premiums.
-A reliable sedan keeps costs down.
-Learn how your vehicle type affects your rate.
+A reliable sedan keeps costs down — learn more about Honda Civic insurance costs as a budget-friendly option.

 • Keep mileage reasonable.
 Lower annual mileage can lower your risk profile, especially with usage-based programs.

 • Shop your rates annually.
 The insurer that's cheapest at 19 may not be the best deal at 22.
-Compare cheap car insurance options every year to make sure you're not overpaying.
+Compare your options every year to make sure you're not overpaying.

 Smart Savings Made Simple!